Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 2125.
 Mechanics Laboratory.

-This course introduces students to experimental methods in the study of motion, forces, energy, momentum, and other topics in mechanics.
-This laboratory course is designed to accompany PHYS 2325.
+This course introduces experimental methods in the study of motion, forces, energy, momentum, and related topics in mechanics.
+It is designed to accompany PHYS 2325.
+The course includes investigation of principles of introductory classical mechanics through problem-solving and laboratory-based activities.
+Emphasis is placed on describing, explaining, and predicting physical phenomena through analysis of motion and measurement of physical quantities such as force and energy transfer.
 Corequisite: PHYS 2325 with a grade of "D" or better.

 1 Credit Hour.
 0 Lecture Contact Hours.
 3 Lab Contact Hours.